Cinnamon Roasted Pepitas are an easy and healthy snack. Combine a few ingredients and roast for 5 minutes!

-We are always looking for healthy crunchy snacks that we can take on-the-go.
-We combine maple syrup, cinnamon, salt and a pinch of cayenne with raw shelled pumpkin seeds to create this easy roasted pepitas recipe.
+Healthy snacks that you can take on-the-go are the perfect snacks.
+We combine maple syrup, cinnamon, salt and a pinch of cayenne with raw pepitas to create this easy roasted pepitas recipe.
 This healthy snack is made in less than 10 minutes and is perfect for snacking or using as a garnish for your favorite fall recipes.

 Yes, pepitas and pumpkin seeds are technically the same thing, since they come from pumpkins.
 But, they only come from select pumpkin varieties, not the standard orange pumpkins you buy at the store or farmer’s market.

-When roasting, you can substitute one for the other.
+When roasting, you can substitute one for the other but pepitas are much more flavorful and have a crunchier texture.

-We like to grab a handful and eat them as a snack, but you can also add them to yogurt parfaits, trail mix, smoothies, or anything else.
-We love including them on a cheese or charcuterie board and they are perfect for serving as a snack at holiday parties.
+We like to grab a handful of roasted pepitas and eat them as a snack, but you can also add them to yogurt parfaits, trail mix, smoothies, or anything else.
+We love including them on a cheese or charcuterie board.
+They are perfect for serving as a snack at holiday parties.
 You can even package them nicely and give as a holiday gift.

 - 1 tablespoon pure maple syrup